Alessia Dipol

-Alessia Afi Dipol (born August 1, 1995) is an Italian-born naturalized Togolese alpine skier who competed for Togo at the Sochi 2014 Winter Olympics in the slalom and giant slalom.
+Alessia Afi Dipol (born 1 August 1995) is an Italian-Togolese alpine skier who competed for Togo at the Sochi 2014 Winter Olympics in the slalom and giant slalom.
 Dipol also originally competed for India between 2011 and 2013, but she later switched to compete for Togo even though she has no familial connections to the country, so she could qualify to compete at the 2014 Winter Olympics.
 She also chose to represent the country because her father owns a clothing factory in Togo.

 Personal life

-Dipol was born in Pieve di Cadore, Belluno to Italian parents in the region of Veneto in Italy and lives with her family at San Vito di Cadore and attended Liceo Linguistico Europeo school at Auronzo di Cadore.
+Dipol was born in Pieve di Cadore, Belluno to Italian parents in the region of Veneto in Italy and lives with her family in San Vito di Cadore.
+She attended the Liceo Linguistico Europeo school in Auronzo di Cadore.

 Dipol works as a ski instructor for the Italian ski club Scuola Sci Cortina.

 Career

 Italy

 Dipol started her youth career while registered with the Italian Winter Sports Federation between 2009 and 2010.